iamlogand/republic-of-rome-online/README.md

 ## Development

-Use Python-3.8 during development to simulate the Amazon Linux 2 production environment.
+To simulate the Amazon Linux 2 production environment in development, try to use Python-3.8 and PostgreSQL-12.9